How Many Teeth Do Dogs Have?

 Go out, buy that tooth brush, buy that chew toy, buy those special dental treats and ensure a high level of oral hygiene for your dog to keep healthy gums.

-A puppy’s teeth are important too so following each developmental stage in your puppy’s life will ensure your dog is on the right track to a healthy life and nobody likes bad breath now do they.
+A puppy’s teeth are important too so following each developmental stage in your puppy’s life will ensure your dog is on the right track to a healthy life.

-What’s your dog’s favourite dental chew toy?
+What’s your dog’s favorite dental chew toy?
 Tell us below.